CamoCatX/camocatx.github.io/about.md

 ### My Prior Software Experience
 * * *

+* Full Stack Software Developer working in all layers of Software Development, also Sales, Support and Deployment.

 * Full-Time Legacy Code Maintenance, Bug Fixes, Enhancement and Development of New Features.

-* VoIP Software Solutions and the whole VoIP stack (also Sales, Technical and Executive fields) including Software Development, Deployment, Network Infrastructure, Security, Support...
+* Full Stack VoIP Engineer: VoIP Software Solutions and the whole VoIP stack (also Sales, Technical and Executive fields) including Software Development, Deployment, Network Infrastructure, Security, Support...

 * Connecting Legacy Systems to Newer VoIP and Software Technologies.